Sunday, November 30, 2014

 The unilateral ceasefire declared by the Chinese on 21st November brought an end to this sordid and humiliating saga that saw the nadir of Indian force-at-arms.
 Sordid, as it represented a total failure of Indian military leadership and humiliating as India plaintively approached world powers to bail her out of her predicament.
 The disgrace of Indian Army and the Indian Armed Forces was complete and the nation humbled and in shock.

-Even today, after a lapse of fifty two years Indian military professionals wince at the mention of the 1962 war and the reverberations of that conflict ring loud and hard in the ears of present day Indian civil and military leadership.
-Our current dealings with China are in a major way influenced by that experience.
+Even today, after a lapse of sixty two years Indian military professionals wince at the mention of the 1962 war and the reverberations of that conflict ring loud and hard in the ears of present day Indian civil and military leadership.
+Our current dealings with China are in a major way influenced and shaped by that experience.
 In my opinion, as an army we are yet to expurgate the humiliation of that defeat, as we are still to acknowledge the underlying single most important reason for this defeat .
 That reason was complete and total failure of military leadership at all levels i.e strategic, operational and tactical.
 Other reasons were peripheral.

 Tensions between India and China had been building up since mid 1950's when it was discovered that China had occupied Indian territory of Aksai Chin and had constructed a road in 1956 across the region, connecting Tibet and Sinkiang.
-Initially responsibility for the managing the Sino Indian border was under the Ministry of External Affairs and there after under the Home Ministry.
-Indian Army was handed over the responsibility of the Eastern Theater only in 1959 -60 when increasing border incidents went beyond the capability of Home Ministry and IB police forces to handle.
+Initially responsibility for the managing the Sino Indian border was under the Ministry of External Affairs and thereafter under the Home Ministry, a most questionable arrangement as later events were to prove.
+Indian Army was handed over the responsibility of the Eastern Theater only in 1959-60 when increasing border incidents went beyond the capability of Home Ministry and IB police forces to handle.
 The government of the day declared the launch of the 'Forward Policy' which required Indian Army to establish posts well forward along stated Indian claim lines.
-The government insisted on implementation of the policy, despite the fact that most of the posts were logistically unsustainable and exposed to Chinese counter action.
-The 'Forward Policy' directive was backstopped by Nehru's and IB's assertion that "the Chinese will not attack", which the army's apex leadership willingly accepted as a truism and proceeded to unquestioningly implement the policy.
+The government insisted on implementation of the policy, despite the fact that most of the posts, on account of poor/non existent infrastructure, were logistically unsustainable and exposed to Chinese counter action.
+The Chinese on the other hand had built up their lines of communication in keeping with their operational plans for application military power.
+We were majorly lagging in the logistic capability and sustenance loop at the outset of the war.
+The results of the conflict were a resonance of that neglect.

-Brigadier John Dalvi was a bright upcoming officer and as a professional he would have well assessed that by being ordered forward to deploy along the Namka Chu, his brigade was in a grievously dangerous and exposed situation, given the lack of fire support and almost non existent logistics.
-He very well knew that undertaking an offensive against the Chinese in such circumstances would be suicidal.
-Meanwhile, Kaul had taken over the command of newly raised HQ 4 Corps, responsible for defense of Arunachal Pradesh (then NEFA), while Lt General Umrao Singh GOC 33 Corps, who had refused to be a party to the governments forward policy in NEFA, which as per him was militarily unsustainable and dangerous, was shifted to the dormant Sikkim sector and taken out of reckoning.
+Brigadier John Dalvi was a bright upcoming officer and as a professional he would have well assessed that by being ordered forward to deploy along the Namka Chu, his brigade was in a grievously dangerous and exposed position, given the lack of fire support and almost non existent logistics.
+He very well knew that undertaking an offensive against the Chinese under such circumstances would be suicidal.
+Meanwhile, Kaul had taken over the command of newly raised HQ 4 Corps, responsible for defense of Arunachal Pradesh (then NEFA), while Lt General Umrao Singh GOC 33 Corps, who had refused to be a party to the government's forward policy in NEFA, which as per him was militarily unsustainable and dangerous, was shifted to the dormant Sikkim sector and taken out of reckoning.

 Dalvi failed to give his command a fighting chance.
 That was his professional and moral failure.

 In his book Himalayan Blunder Dalvi writes that he was all along against the directive to deploy along the Namka Chu.
 If that be so, at this critical juncture what stopped him from taking the right step.
 At worst he could have asked to be removed from command or as the field commander he could have insisted on not being dictated on how the assigned mission is to be executed.
 Brigadier Dalvi was a bright officer with an outstanding military record, he possibly was not willing to jeopardize his military career by standing up to General Kaul's flawed directions and thus ended up sacrificing his brigade.
 On 17th October when the Chinese attacked, the 7 Infantry Brigade was destroyed in a matter of two hours suffering 493 killed.
 2 Rajput alone suffered 282 Killed and 80 wounded out of a strength of 513 all ranks.
 As a military leader Dalvi failed to do the right thing towards his country and his men.
 He violated the Chetwodian motto and placed his own good before that of his country and his command.
-John Dalvi was captured by the Chinese on 18th October and so were three commanding officers of his brigade.
+John Dalvi was captured by the Chinese on 18th October and so were the three commanding officers of his brigade.

 Lt General BM Kaul was Nehru's protege.
 He was an ASC officer with no operational experience and appointed as CGS despite the Chief General Thimayya's opposition.
 When Lt General K Umrao Singh, GOC 33 Corps, the formation responsible for defense of NEFA put his foot down on undertaking the Forward Policy without logistic backup, a new formation 4 Corps was ordered to be raised and Lt General BM Kaul appointed GOC.
 The inconvenient Lt General Umrao Singh and his 33 Corps were shifted to Sikkim sector which was fairly dormant.
 This happened in 1962, in the face of a major Chinese build up.

 Why did 4 Infantry Division fail in 1962 ?
 In that era Indian Army was lacking in basic armaments on account of gross neglect by the Government.
 However it was not an army lacking in experience.
 Most of the JCOs and Commanding Officers had fought during WW2.
 Well led, the formation would have given a good account of itself.
-However the military leadership thrown up at that time did not elicit the faith of the rank and file.
-Officers and men of 7 Infantry Brigade would have known that they had been set up by being deployed in a linear fashion along a mountain stream, totally dominated by Chinese army.
+However the higher military leadership thrown up at that time did not elicit the faith of the rank and file.
+The war experienced Officers and men of 7 Infantry Brigade would have known that they had been set up by being deployed in a linear fashion along a mountain stream, totally dominated by Chinese forces deployed on the Thag La ridge.
 They were aware that if the Chinese attacked, the brigade had no fighting chance.
 An atmosphere of self before everything else permeated deep in the army mirroring the attitude of the higher military leadership.
 It was for that reason that the army failed.
 There were exceptions, units like 2 Rajput fought to the bitter end.
 The officers and men of 4 Infantry Division would have known that their corps commander was there to implement his personal agenda and as such was not worthy to be looked up to for leadership in critical situations.

 On the other hand in Ladakh sector under the steady hand on Brig TN Raina, 114 Infantry Brigade fought a well planned battle bringing the Chinese offensive to a halt at Chushul.
 The Western Army Commander Lt General Daulet Singh was proactive in anticipating the impending Chinese offensive and ensured that his formations were prepared to take it on, in stark contrast to Eastern Theatre.

-As long as Indian armed forces place merit and quality leadership to be the sole determinants to judge performance and a parameter for selection for higher responsibility, we will continue to throw up top class leadership, that will ensure that the security of the country is guaranteed.
+As long as Indian armed forces place merit and quality leadership to be the sole determinants to judge performance and a parameter for selection for higher responsibility, we will continue to throw up top class leadership, that will ensure that the security of the country is strengthened.

 The next conflicts will be hybrid in nature, with no clearly delineated time line of peace and war.
 It will require top class of military leaders imbued with the spirit of the Chetwodian motto, read the right way.